‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 En suite shared-room accommodation

-Fee includes: 6 nights’ accommodation in a shared en suite room,
+6 nights’ accommodation in a shared en suite room

 and the first night’s dinner.

-PLEASE NOTE that this doesn’t cover 5 evening meals, which will be taken mainly in local pubs.
+5 evening meals, which will be mainly in local pubs.

-After a highly successful course in June 2016, I’ve decided to build on this by including more of the land’s enchantment through the stories associated with this edge-place, and its many ancient, sacred and/or megalithic and coastal sites.
+Here in West Cornwall, we work mainly outdoors with the stories associated with this edge-place, and its many ancient, sacred and/or megalithic and coastal sites.

 The far west of Cornwall, the little triangle between Penzance, St Ives and Land’s End, is one of those thin-veil places, an ‘edge-land’.
 This area has one of the densest concentrations of megalithic sites in Europe, and its atmosphere is magical and palpable.
 (My family from as far back as we know comes from there, and I’m so delighted to be offering retreats in West Cornwall again.)

-Together we’ll explore on foot the local ancient stone circles, holed stones, hilltop carns, significant sites, holy wells, coastpath and coves (Boswedden House is very close to the sea), and their stories, after starting each day with some quiet writing and the inspiration of some poetry or prose in relation to place.
+Together we explore on foot the local ancient holy wells, stone circles, quoits, holed stones, hilltop carns, significant sites, coastpath and coves (Boswedden House is very close to the sea), and their stories, after starting each day with some quiet writing and the inspiration of some poetry or prose in relation to place.
 We might see seals and dolphins; we’ll visit the Mermaid of Zennor.

-We’ll walk each day in shared silence, but there will also be guided writing exercises and discussion of our own and others’ writing.
+We’ll walk each day in shared silence, but there will also be guided writing exercises and discussion of our own and others’ writing, as well as my input as guide from lifelong knowledge of these ancient sites and their power.

 There is a labyrinth in the grounds of Boswedden House, and also a pool and sauna available at certain times.